Here are the answers to common inquiries about booking professionals speakers and our approach:

 Who are Promenade’s Clients?

 We don’t publish our client list.
-Happy to review our relevant inquirers following a conversation with you.
+Happy to review our relevant clients following a conversation with you.
 Our deepest industry experience is with healthcare, insurance, hospitality, financial services, retail and tech.
-We work corporations and associations of all sizes.
+We work with corporations and associations of all sizes.
 Experiential agencies, event planning, production and incentive firms often partner with us.
 Our clients book events mostly in the US and Canada, with growing presence at overseas venues.
 We’ve supported a number of major multinational organizations for over 10 years.

 When should I contact you about my speaker needs?

 The best time is at least 4-6 months away from your event.
 You should have a date/date range, city, budget, audience description and an overview of the event, including preferred speaker topics.
 The further away your event is, the better your chances of finding the speaker you want with the date open.
 With celebrities and “exclusives”, last minute searches will be much more challenging.
 Celebrities and bigger name speakers often have their calendars full at least 6-9 months out.
-The trend for virtual events is relatively near-term.
+The trend for virtual events is more near-term.
 While that can be accommodated, there is plenty to do as far as sourcing, contracting and preparing for a virtual presentation – sometimes more than live events.

 Do you train or advise aspiring or established speakers?: